hackclub/hackclub/workshops/quotes_generator/README.md

 Now this function will always return a random number between 1 and `data.length` (the length of the `data` array).

 The browser must be yelling at you that `data` is undefined.
-Its coz we have defined it later inside our component.
-So, a quick fix for this will be to create a `data` variable using `let` above our `randomNo` and remove the `const` keyword from the `data` inside the async function.
+It is because we have defined it later inside our component.
+So, a quick fix for this will be to create a `data` variable using `let` above our `randomNo()` function and remove the `const` keyword from the `data` inside the async function.

 What we basically did is that we already defined `data` but we'll pass the value to it later inside the `async function`.

-Now we have a random number generated everytime the `randomNo` function is called.
+Now we have a random number generated everytime the `randomNo()` function is called.
 And if we pass it to an array, it will return us the value on that index.
 So, inside the async function, when we set the state, we'll add square brackets to `data` and call `randomNo()` in it.

 ```jsx
 setQuotes(data[randomNo()]);